BL 60-pounder gun: Origin and use

 The effective use of modern heavy field guns by the Boers during the Second Boer War (1899–1902) was a revelation to armies in Europe including the British.
 They were impressed by their mobility and range.
 Britain used some heavy guns in that war under ad hoc arrangements.
-After the capture of Pretoria in 1900 Lord Roberts, the commander-in-chief in South Africa (and an artillery officer), had stated the requirements of a heavy field gun: a range of 10,000 yards, weight behind the team of no more than 4 tons and the largest possible shell, accordingly the Ordnance Committee in London ordered experimental guns and three were trialled.
+After the capture of Pretoria in 1900 Lord Roberts, the commander-in-chief in South Africa (and an artillery officer), had stated the requirements of a heavy field gun: a range of 10,000 yards, weight behind the team of no more than 4 tons, and the largest possible shell.
+The Ordnance Committee in London then ordered experimental guns, and three were trialled.

 In 1902 the Heavy Battery Committee was formed comprising officers experienced with heavy and siege artillery in South Africa and presided over by Colonel Perrott who had commanded the Siege Train there.
 In early 1903 their first report dismissed the 4.7-inch (120 mm, used in South Africa) and the 30 pounder (used in India) from further consideration because they lacked firepower.
 Of the three trial guns they accepted the Armstrong design but rejected all three carriage designs.
 New designs were sought that were easier for detachments to use.
 1904 trials with a new design, including both horse and mechanised towing, resulted in further changes but in 1905 the design for the BL 60 pounder was accepted, although it was still a half ton over the target weight.

 In 1900 the Secretary of State for War had announced a plan to give "Volunteer Position Batteries 4.7 inch guns", he also extolled the merits of 4.7, (which the army knew to be misleading) and in 1902 and 1903 Parliament voted to equip 60 Volunteer batteries with a 4.7-inch, despite the 60 pounder being in development.
 The 4.7-inch had many weaknesses as a field equipment, but it had captured the public's imagination.
 However, in 1903 a heavy brigade RGA was formed by converting three siege companies and equipping them with 4.7-inch guns.
 The following year a second brigade was formed from three more RGA companies.
 These regular army brigades were part of the corps artillery, although their equipment was an expedient.

 The 60 pounder gun was used on most fronts during the First World War and replaced the 4.7-inch guns.
 At the outbreak of war they equipped, with 4 guns, the heavy battery RGA in each infantry division.
 In 1916 all batteries on the Western Front started being increased to 6 guns.
 By this time heavy batteries had ceased to be part of each infantry division and batteries became part of what were eventually called Heavy Artillery Groups with several batteries of different types.
 After the First World War they equipped medium brigades, later regiments.